redHaunter/aws-deepracer/docs/Semi-direct_Visual_Odometry.md

 # Semi-Direct Visual Odometry (SVO)

 The algorithm is named after the way it processes and models the environment.
 It considers high-intensity edges (known as direct methods) while also utilizing extracted features from algorithms like SURF (known as feature-based methods).

 The algorithm is flexible and can work with multiple camera types, various camera distortions, and even an Inertial Measurement Unit (IMU) to perform simultaneous sparse mapping of the environment and calculate base odometry in two different threads (SLAM).

+Odometry can be achieved with both visual and visual-inertial (fusion of stereo cameras and the IMU data) methods.

 ## Sparse Image Alignment, Relaxation and Refinement
 - Estimate frame-to-frame motion by minimizing the photometric error (minimizing the intensity difference of same 3D points) of features lying on intensity corners and edges.
 - The robust recursive Bayesian depth estimator obtains 3D points corresponding to features.